 Green Chilli Jwala is one of the most popular vegetables grown in the home garden.
-Chili plants are not only popular for their health benefits, but also popular for their medicinal properties.
-Spicy and eye watering sensation jwala chilli contain vitamin C, vitamin E and vitamin K and high protein and minerals.
+Chili plants are not only popular for their health benefits but also popular for their medicinal properties.
+Spicy and eye-watering sensation jwala chilli contains vitamin C, vitamin E, and vitamin K and high protein and minerals.
 Growing chili at home is the best option for the person who has little knowledge about gardening.
-After reading the information given below, you know about how to grow chillies, green chilli plant growing step by step and also know about chilli plant growing stages with days.
+After reading the information given below, you will know about how to grow chillies, green chilli plant growing step by step and also know about chilli plant growing stages with days.
 Buy the Best Quality Chilli Jwala (Mirch) Hybrid Seeds Online at the best price in India from www.organicbazar.net with a good germination rate.

 About this item

 - Number of green Green Chilli Jwala Seeds (mirch ke beej): 50 Seeds

 - Sowing season: Throughout the year (Best time March To June)

 - Where to grow: Balcony or terrace garden

 - Mode of sowing: Sow the seeds 0.5 cm deep in a seedling tray or Container or Pots.
 Transplant in 25 to 30 days

 - Germination Time: 6 to 10 days from sowing

 - Harvesting: 60 to 70 days from transplanting